• Home

 http://www.groundhogdaythemovie.com

-I want to record as much as I can remember of a showing of Groundhog Day sponsored by the San Francisco Zen Center on Friday, Aug.
+I went to a showing of Groundhog Day sponsored by the San Francisco Zen Center on Friday, Aug.
 10, 2001, held in the Trustees' Auditorium of the Asian Art Museum in Golden Gate Park (relocating in October 2002 to the old SF Main library in the civic center).

 Judging from a quick Google search of the Internet, the connection between this movie and Buddhism is not particularly profound, but it was news to me, and the nuances were explored in a particularly exciting fashion during this presentation.